idemura/owl_lang/README.md

   // There is no null for class types.
 Use T? if you want optional.
   // From Java perspective, it is still T with null.
 You HAVE TO
   // check T? before use!
 Don't use == null.
-  // All types coming from Java are T?. @Nonnull are T from Owl perspective:
+  // All types coming from Java are T?. @NotNull are T from Owl perspective:
   // Java:
   // void f(T x)
   // Owl:
   // fn f(x: T?)
   //
   // Java:
-  // void f(@Nonnull T x)
+  // void f(@NotNull T x)
   // Owl:
   // fn f(x: T)
   static fn getIP(ip: String?): String {